Does the POTUS45’s show have 2020 cancelation date?

 The Ninth Power

 Adem Bunkeddeko is a young professional, a Harvard grad and a first-generation American of Ugandan parents.
 Like most of us, he knows that long-standing Brooklyn Democrats such as Rep. Yvette Clarke, have not done enough to promote affordable housing in the Ninth Congressional District.
-It is not her fault, this has been a major DNC problem from the top all the way down.
+It is not all her fault, but she has not been paying attention and this has been a major DNC problem from the top all the way down.
+I will support all challengers in search with the one who can win.

 To inject drive and courage into the life of a Congressperson you need a mandate.
 Below the mandate for change was set by just 30,522 voters in the attempt to inject drive.
 There are about 240,000 registered voters in the Ninth Congressional District of which almost 180,000 are registered as Democrats.
 Just 16,200 people decided the future of 800,000 people in the Ninth.